Green Beans with Bacon

 Making your new favorite Thanksgiving side dish is easy.
 Just follow these simple and straightforward steps:

 1. Cook the bacon.
-Cook the bacon in a high sided saute pan or Dutch oven over medium heat.
-Once cooked, remove the bacon from the pan with a slotted spoon and leave the bacon grease in the pan.
+Cook the bacon in a high sided saute pan, large skillet, or Dutch oven over medium heat.
+Once cooked, remove the bacon from the pan with a slotted spoon and leave the bacon drippings in the pan.

 2. Cook the onions and garlic.
 Add the butter, mix it with the bacon grease in the pan, and add the onions and garlic, cooking them until softened.